oguzcanbudumlu/g/notes/radical-candor/README.md

 - not about getting drunk or driving go-carts or playing laser tag or having endless dinners with colleagues.
 Of course, those are good things.

 ### Radical Candor is Universally Human, but interpersonally and culturally relative

+- Radically Candor was too aggressive for Japanese, "politely persistent" worked well in Tokyo.
+- Brits, despite all their politeness, tend to be even more candid than New Yorkers.

 ## 2. Get, Dive, and Encourage Guidance (Create a culture of open communication)